Back to the Homepage

 With my free e-book "Nicola Marras: Was There Life Before Computer?" the teachers can easily illustrate the old computing systems.

-To preserve the memory of the slide rule, the pascaline and the mechanical calculator, I organize international exhibitions and conferences, where the ancient instruments could be tested by the public.
+To preserve the memory of slide rule, pascaline and mechanical calculator, I organize international lectures and exhibitions where the ancient instruments could be tested by the public.

 Download the short history of engineering before computers by Nicola Marras